seud0nym/tch-gui-unhide/extras/README.md

 # How to download and execute these scripts

 ### Using the tch-gui-unhide -x option
 Use the `-x` option on the `tch-gui-unhide` command to download and apply the scripts.
-You can specify mulitple `-x` options to install multiple extras scripts.
+You can specify multiple `-x` options to install multiple extras scripts.

 ### Manual Download
 Download the scripts that you wish to execute into the same directory as `tch-gui-unhide`.